Multifactor Authentication using an Identity Provider

 - MFA and User authentication or challenge / response: The end user must successfully respond to all authentication prompts to access an application.
 Challenge / response is optional.
 When this authentication is combined, the Step 1c - Authentication Grouping is automatically set to and logic.

 - MFA or None as the Authentication Type or challenge / response: The end user must access the application through the identity provider or challenge / response method.

 The workflow depends on the combination of settings configured on the Message Design page.
-In the following screen capture, the authentication and authorization methods are joined with or logic.
+In the following screen capture, the authentication methods are joined with and logic.

 The end user must click the link which opens the default browser to the identity provider logon page.
-The end user must successfully authenticate with the identity provider then return to the Confirm Operation dialog box to enter the user credential.
-Challenge / response codes are optional.
+The end user must successfully authenticate with the identity provider, then return to the Confirm Elevation dialog box to enter the user credential.

 You can configure the identity provider in the following places: